-The population consists of large international companies that sell petroleum products in Norway and local oil companies with sales exceeding a certain amount.
+The population consists of large international companies that sell petroleum products and liquid biofuels in Norway and local oil companies with sales exceeding a certain amount.
 The latter submit a less detailed report.

 Companies who submit a complete data set submit the data electronically on files.
 Other companies submit their data in a form.
 In addition, import and export data from the statistics on external trade are used.

 From January 2017, the prices are based on average retail prices.

 The sample consists of large oil companies that submit complete reports and some smaller companies that submit a less detailed report (jet fuel, bitumen and lubricant oils).
 In addition, the sample includes direct imports by a number of small companies.

 The companies send their data electronically or via forms.